kaycix/humboldtnativeplants/_pages/intro.md

     </p>
     <h4>Ready to Get Started?</h4>
     <p>
-        Here are a few things you can do to get started planting native today:
+        No matter what size your planting area is, it can have a positive effect on this planet!
+Here are a few things you can do to get started planting native today.
         <ol style="list-style-type:disc">
             <li>
                 Read a book about native plants.
 Our local libraries carry several.
 Request one today!